 Kalanchoe daigremontiana.
 Mexican hat plants (also known as 'Devil's Backbone' or 'Mother of Thousands') are a great example of asexual reproduction.
 Each 'parent' plant produces numerous 'baby' plants along the edge of the leaves.
 Each 'baby' is formed with leaves and roots, eventually falling off and rooting easily in the soil below.

 As the plantlets easily fall off the parent plant it is likely they will separate during transit, however within a few weeks more plantlets will have been produced.
+As a result please ensure you order with plenty of time if you wish to show the plantlets on the plant to a class.

 Available as a pack of 20 plantlets or a single 'mother' plant in 9cm pot.
 (All pots are re-used and re-usable)